ROCmSoftwarePlatform/Megatron-LM/examples/llama/readme.md

   `1` to enable Flash Attention.

 - **FSDP:**
-  0 for disable fsdp, 1 for using torch fsdp-v2.
+  0 for disabling fsdp, 1 for using torch fsdp-v2.

+  Note that if FSDP is enabled, `--use-distributed-optimizer`, `--overlap-param-gather`, `--sequence-parallel` will be automatically set off.

 - **ENABLE_PROFILING:**
   `1` to enable PyTorch profiling for performance analysis.